AlexeyGorovoy/zeithalt/refs/institute_fortress_inner.md

 It is a thirty-storey building with a vaguely triangular plan, surrounded by the [outer walls](../refs/institute_fortress_outer.md).
 At each corner stands a tower, different from the others in shape and size.

-The building houses the seat of government: the Council of the Wise.
+The building houses the seat of government: the [Council of Minds](../refs/council_of_minds.md).
 Many rooms are not open to the public and their use is unknown.

 The Towers, distinguished by a colour, are:
 - the *Orange Tower*, which hosts the students, candidates to be part of the Institute.